smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 to log on to an IBM i workstation in order to view the job log of the LSAM job scheduler server whenever a command was rejected for incorrect syntax.
-Depending on the setting of job logging parameters, the OpCon/xps \"view output\" feature would typically provide more helpful information about anything that is wrong with a command line.
-The \"view output\" function supports inspection of an IBM i job log from the same console display where the OpCon/xps schedule status is viewed.
+Depending on the setting of job logging parameters, the OpCon/xps "view output" feature would typically provide more helpful information about anything that is wrong with a command line.
+The "view output" function supports inspection of an IBM i job log from the same console display where the OpCon/xps schedule status is viewed.

 ### Discussion of Translation Tables